shaefner-usgs/easy-web-forms/README.md

     ```php
     include_once 'easy-web-forms.inc.php';
     ```

+    Include this line first before any other content on the web page.
+Be certain to set up configuration parameters for your environment in conf/config.inc.php.

     ```html
     <link rel="stylesheet" href="css/styles.css" />
     <script src="js/script.js"></script>
     ```

-    Be certain to set up configuration parameters for your environment in conf/config.inc.php.

 2. **Create** the form controls.
 For example: